MrToast99/Nextube-Remaster/README.md

 Each band's noise floor is subtracted before the peak-hold.
 Bars sit at zero in a quiet room without any manual gate tuning.
 A secondary **silence gate** (`mic_silence_gate` in config, runtime-tunable via the debug panel) blanks all bands if the frame RMS² falls below a threshold — useful for instant suppression rather than waiting for the DECAY envelope.

-Peak-hold: instant attack, exponential decay (`peak × 0.85` per frame ≈ 2 s fall from full scale at 5 Hz display rate).
+Peak-hold: instant attack, exponential decay (`peak × 0.85` per frame in the mic task; a second cosmetic peak-dot layer in the display decays at 0.05/frame × 20 Hz ≈ 1 s hold).
+The Spectrum display task runs at **20 Hz** (50 ms tick) for snappy bar response; all other modes run at 5 Hz.

 ### Original Firmware Analysis